In Other Words

 By approaching these areas through humor, interaction, and sincerity, the artists in this exhibition demonstrate through a wide range of media the many ways in which we strive to communicate to each other.

-, utilizing voice recognition software and online language algorithms to explore the associative nature of language.
+Alex Potts creates a new interactive language association installation entitled I Understand, utilizing voice recognition software and online language algorithms to explore the associative nature of language.
 Centered around a wall of speakers, viewers speak a phrase into a microphone, which is broadcast through the speakers.
 The phrase is simultaneously looked up for associations and then read aloud on top of the original phrase, and this process is repeated several times.
 Rather than cacophony, the growing number of voices are filtered such that they result in a harmonious choir of speech.
-Cassie Thornton